Spelling Choice Board

 Reading Homework: The 40 Book Challenge

-This year students are starting a 40 Book Challenge!
+My reading students are starting a 40 Book Challenge today!
 Although 40 books may sound like a lot, students can accomplish this goal by the end of 5th grade by reading a little more than one book a week.
 Some books, like shorter non-fiction books, can be completed in a day or two.
 Other books will obviously take longer to finish.
 I am confident that by making the right book choices and using regular time at home and at school to read, all of my students will be able to achieve the goal of reading 40 books this year!

 The goals of the 40 Book Challenge are to get students to explore new reading genres that might be out of their comfort zone, to increase students’ love of reading, and to make academic gains in reading.
 We value your support.
 Please make sure your child is reading each evening.
 This is the main part of their daily reading homework.
-Students will share their thoughts about the book with their “thinkmarks”.
+Students will share their thoughts about the book with their “thinkmarks” which are a online Google Form.
 The book will not count towards the 40 Book Challenge until the thinkmark is completed!
-Tip: use your thinkmark as a book mark and record your thinking as you read!
-Students will learn how to use their thinkmarks through mini lessons in class.
+Students will learn how to fill out thinkmarks through mini lessons in class.

 Here are the general guidelines:

-- Most fiction books should be a minimum of 75 pages; nonfiction, poetry, traditional literature—48 pages.
+- Most fiction books should be a minimum of 75 pages; nonfiction, traditional literature, poetry—48 pages.
 Books that are over 300 pages count as two books.